Readers after LASIK

 Another type of treatment perfect for a lot of people are corneal inlays.
 These are tiny, thin implants placed in the cornea of one eye to give you the focus you need to read or see close up.
 They give you a fancy superpower called blended vision, which means that both eyes can still see fine far away, but one eye will provide the near and night vision you’re missing.
 This is different, and an improvement from monovision, when one eye sees distantly and the other sees close up.

-Right now, there are two FDA-approved corneal inlays available: Kamra Inlay and Raindrop, with a third, called Presbia, on the way.
-All three have been used successfully in Europe and Japan for years.
-Raindrop has been used successfully in the United States, although the company that makes the lenses is no longer operating as of late 2018.
+Right now, there is one FDA-approved corneal inlay available: Kamra Inlay , with a second, called Presbia, on the way.
+Both have been used successfully in Europe and Japan for years.
+Raindrop had been used successfully in the United States, although the company that makes the lenses is no longer operating as of late 2018.

 So the long and short of it is that, no, you don’t have to fumble with reading glasses, even if you have had LASIK in the past.
 There are solutions available, but the key is in visiting a St. Louis LASIK surgeon who does more than just LASIK and who has an outstanding record of safely, effectively providing top-notch treatment.

-To find out if you can ditch the readers, contact Brinton Vision at 314.375.2020, or schedule an appointment online by clicking here.
+To find out if you can ditch the readers, contact Brinton Vision at 314.375.2020, or schedule an appointment online.